 Is that by introducing young people to, and helping develop in them, the core attributes of entrepreneurship, we can provide context and relevance to their learning, foster creativity, resilience, determination and self-reliance.
 These characteristics lead to the acquisition of further vital skills for adult life.

 We are unafraid to challenge conventional thinking, and a culture of low expectations.
 We believe there are no limits to what young people can achieve.

 In our academies, the emphasis on entrepreneurial characteristics provides context for the learning of core subjects and is integrated into all areas of academy life.
 All students have the opportunity to participate in entrepreneurial-related activity within and beyond the formal curriculum.
 These are based on a ‘learning through doing’ approach, ensuring that we bring the real world into the classroom, and take the classroom into the real world.
 This is key to our educational approach.

 The Foundation is committed to a distributed governance model.
-All academies and centres of learning we currently sponsor are set up as separate trusts, or as part of local Multi-Academy Trusts.
+All academies and centres of learning we currently sponsor are set up as separate trusts, or are part of our Multi-Academy Trust.

 Ofsted inspectors have cited governance as a strength in reports at a number of our schools.

 “Brilliant sponsors are transforming schools that have been failing their pupils for years – sponsors like…The Aldridge Foundation”